 - A decision of the Executive Committee cannot be used in any civil court proceeding.

 - The reporter must submit a completed Reporting Form.
+(Note: To fill and sign the Reporting Form, please save and open as a PDF first.)

 The Complaints and Discipline staff members provide administrative support to the Complaints, Discipline, Fitness to Practise and Executive Committees.
 Complaints and Discipline staff members also deal with reports concerning the title protection and holding out provisions of the Social Work and Social Service Work Act.